 - Scoop cookies and tray them up.

-- Cool, share and enjoy!
+- Cool, share and enjoy the molten chocolatey goodness!

 What's the TOP TIP for making tasty chocolate chip cookies?

 For the sake of your arm muscles, my top tip for this recipe is to use a mixer, but do not overuse a mixer.
 As a one-bowl recipe, these cookies are super easy to mix up, so it's tempting to just grab a wooden spoon and go at it.
 But, because we want a stiff dough to give us that chewy center, a mixer is really helpful for bringing everything together.

 That said...you definitely don't want to overmix this dough, so mix just until your dough comes together, and then just until the chips are fairly well distributed to make sure your cookies stay nice and tender.

 Can you make the dough ahead of time?

 Yes!
 You can bake these delicious cookies from the fridge or freezer if you'd like to make the dough in advance.
 You can still bake them at 375°F for 10 minutes.